MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ### Adaptive Cards

-Adaptive Cards can be authored in a bot and shown in multiple apps such as Teams, your website, and so on.
-For more information, see [Adaptive Cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card).
+Adaptive Cards can be authored in a bot and shown in multiple apps such as Teams, your website, etc. For more information, see [Adaptive Cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card).

 The following code shows an example of sending a simple Adaptive Card: